martes, 16 de diciembre de 2008

 TRANSPARENCY INTERNATIONAL

 Transparency International, the global civil society organisation leading the fight against corruption, brings people together in a powerful worldwide coalition to end the devastating impact of corruption on men, women and children around the world.
-TI’s mission is to create
+TI’s mission is to create change towards a world free of corruption.

 This is an international NGO that has been promoting nonviolence and protecting human rights since 1981.
 The founders of PBI shared a profound conviction that ordinary people can take action to stop war and human rights violations even when their governments cannot or will not.